monastri/monastri.github.io/notes-amazing-people.md

 a low-restriction exhaust system makes an engine more powerful.
 ```

 This is my first experiment in Gwern's vein.
 The quotes here have been collected over more than half a decade, albeit in different pages.
 I intend for them to shape my worldview; doing so like this allows, or so I hope, the shaping to be more fine-grained and guided than the recency-weighted randomness of normal worldview-shaping.
+(Or at least that was the original intent before I had to break up the notebook.
+Now I'm not so sure I can do this.)

 I also really, *really* hate experiences of the [Jeremy Bentham type](https://github.com/monastri/monastri.github.io/blob/master/notes-amazing-people.md#Jeremy-bentham).
 This document is intended to prevent them from happening again.